-Scope and Content: Handwritten letter on headed paper with 'The National included with letter].
+Scope and Content: Handwritten letter on headed paper with 'The National Volunteers.

-Volunteers.
 44 Parnell Square, Dublin.'
 Heading also includes an image of Parliament House, College Green, Dublin, with the motto 'Defence Not Defiance' underneath.

 Letter reads 'Dear Kenny, The National Committee fixed the next meeting of the Newspaper Subcommittee for next Monday evening at 8 p.m.
 They told me to tell you and to ask you to prepare specifications to submit to the different firms.
 I enclose my suggestions in this respect.
-Yours truly, James C. Meredith' [Meredith's suggestions are not by the censor.
+Yours truly, James C. Meredith' [Meredith's suggestions are not included with letter].

-Title: Letter envelopes sent to Kevin J Kenny that were opened
+Reference Code: P2/1/1/1/4 Title: Letter envelopes sent to Kevin J Kenny that were opened by the censor.